phooky/Snap-Pad/doc/Use cases.md

 6. Turn the snap-pad around and repeat steps 3-5.

 #### T6.
 Provisioning twinned SPs for an organization

+Ping some folks to see what's needed, but we'll probably need a large blank area of silkscreen or a label that can be marked upon.

 #### T7.
 Storing twinned SPs

+The packaging should be reusable so that twinned snap-pads can be transported easily without breakage.
+Alternately: a thin cardboard liner?

 ## Single cases
 #### U1.
 Encode 1-4 blocks